wpswings/track-orders-for-woocommerce/README.txt

 * Custom Status for Bulk Action
 * Customization with Custom JS and CSS
 * Track Orders by scanning QR Code
+* Order notifications to customers via text messages with Twilio's API.

 == Take Advantage of the Exclusive Features of the Track Orders For WooCommerce Pro Plugin ==